A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste

 \subsection{Case Study Data Application}

 In our case study analysis, we use the Ranger algorithm in the \texttt{caret} package \citep{caret_package} in R to estimate the nuisance functions, using separate models for $\mu_1, \mu_0, \pi_B, \pi_D$.
 Ranger is an efficient implementation of random forest, which has been shown to work well in tabular data settings like this \citep{tabular_tree_based}, and also implicitly performs a type of variable selection \citep{islr_textbook}, which is helpful for identifying which of the fixed effects, at the province or individual site level, is informative \citep{tabular_tree_based}.
 However, because this algorithm does not conform to the finite uniform entropy integral condition used to prove multiple robustness, we use cross-fitting with k=10 sample splits for $\mu_1$ and $\pi_D$.
-(For $\mu_0$ and $\pi_B$ we do not do cross-fitting to reduce the computational intensity -- as it is not needed for multiple robustness -- instead carefully tuning hyperparameters as described below.)
+(For $\mu_0$ and $\pi_B$ we do not do cross-fitting to reduce the computational intensity -- as it is not needed for multiple robustness -- instead carefully tuning hyperparameters as described below.
+For applications with simpler covariate spaces and/or shorter pre-treatment time series, a parametric or semi-parametric model to forecast the counterfactual may be preferred \citep{botosaru_forecasted}.)
 Note that Donsker class alternatives like Highly Adaptive Lasso (HAL) tend to be substantially more computationally intensive than Ranger, even with cross-fitting.
 Another important note is that cross-fitting in a spatiotemporal setting like this one is an active area of research.
 Splitting samples into folds by unit and by time period both have their disadvantages.
 Interestingly, in a variety of panel data simulations, \citet{fuhr_DML-panel_2024} found violations of the cross-fitting independence assumption to be largely inconsequential for the accuracy of the effect estimates.